Overview

 Possible risks and side effects

-Trigger point injections are generally safe when performed by experienced clinicians.
-Possible effects include:
+Trigger point injections are generally safe when performed by experienced clinicians, although all procedures carry some risk.

 - Temporary soreness or bruising